-Does a bubbling fruit cobbler fresh out of a Dutch oven sound good to you?
-We offer Units the chance to sign up to make Dutch oven cobblers in their Troop's Campsite.
+Does a bubbling fruit cobbler fresh out of a Dutch oven sound good?
+We offer Units the chance to make Dutch oven cobblers in their Troop's Campsite.
 To take advantage of this great experience sign up the night before you want to make cobblers, at the Trading Post.
-The flavors available vary week to week.
+Flavors available vary week to week.